 Some of the causes of male infertility are:

-- Semen: Semen is the fuld that is released during intercourse from the man’s penis.
+Semen: Semen is the fluid that is released during intercourse from the man’s penis.
 This seminal fluid contains the sperm.
-In some cases, the semen might not contain a sperm or may contain very few as compared to a normal count.
-In some cases the shape of the sperm could be such that it does not aid fertilization.
-In some cases the sperm will not be mobile.
-All these affect fertility of a man.
+In some cases, the semen might not contain sperm or may contain very few as compared to a normal count.
+In some cases, the shape of the sperm could be such that it does not aid fertilization.
+In some cases, the sperm will not be mobile.
+All these affect the fertility of a man.

-- Ejaculation problems: Some men may not be able to ajaculate properly and thus might not be able to make a baby.
+Ejaculation problems: Some men may not be able to ejaculate properly and thus might not be able to make a baby.

-- Radiotherapy can affect fertility of a man if performed near his testicles.
+Radiotherapy can affect the fertility of a man is performed near his testicles.

 Age is the biggest determinant of fertility.
-If a woman is in the age group of 24 to 30 years of age, she is very fertile, everything else being normal.
+If a woman is in the age group of 24 to 30 years of age, she is very fertile, everything else is normal.
 Also, there are a few activities which increase the risk of becoming pregnant like smoking and consuming alcohol.
 Being overweight affects fertility be it a man or woman.
 The same is the case with being underweight also.
-Over exercising or not exercising at all can also cause infertility.
-Last but not the least, mental stress also plays a great role in fertility.
-A man or woman under stress find it difficult to conceive.
+Over-exercising or not exercising at all can also cause infertility.
+Last but not the least, mental stress also plays great role infertility.
+A man or woman under stress finds it difficult to conceive.

 Solutions for infertility:

 In the case of women, they are given fertility drugs which regulate or aid ovulation.
-Surgery of the fallopian tubes in certain cases where there is blockage, also helps fertilization of egg.
-In some cases hormone injections are given to women.
-In some cases a fertilized egg is placed in the uterus where it develops into a baby.
+Surgery of the fallopian tubes in certain cases where there is a blockage also helps fertilization of the egg.
+In some cases, hormone injections are given to women.
+In some cases, a fertilized egg is placed in the uterus where it develops into a baby.